AlexIoannides/pymc-example-project/README.md

 # Example PyMC3 Project for Bayesian Data Analysis

-This repository contains an example Bayesian data analysis, using data collected from a set of multiple-lot online auction events executed in Europen markets, over the period of a year.
-It contains a Jupyter notebook in which we build interpretable models of the average Return-on-Reserve (RoR), using variables that describe various facets of multiple-lot online auction events - e.g. the average number of bidders per-lot.
-We use probabilitic programming methods as implemented in the PyMC3 package, for (Bayesian) model inference.
+This notebook contains the code required to conduct a Bayesian data analysis on data collected from a set of multiple-lot online auction events executed in Europen markets, over the course of a year.
+We will build interpretable models of the average Return-on-Reserve (RoR), using variables that describe various facets of multiple-lot online auction events - e.g. the average number of bidders per-lot, the number of lots offered, etc..

-The ultimate aim of this endeavour is for this repository is to serve as a template project-workflow for conducting an end-to-end Bayesian data analysis using PyMC3.
-It includes many helper functions for automating otherwise tedious tasks (e.g. interacting with Theano to score models on test data, or handling PyMC3 back-ends to avoid having to recompute MCMC sampling), as well as examples of how data pre-processing can be integrated with Scikit-Learn.
+The ultimate aim of this endeavour is for this notebook (and it's surrounding directory structure) to serve as a template workflow for conducting an end-to-end Bayesian data analysis using PyMC3.
+It includes many helper functions for automating otherwise tedious tasks (e.g. interacting with Theano to score models on test data) and examples of how data pre-processing can be integrated with Scikit-Learn.

-The overall approach to statistical (scientific) workflow has been heavily inspired by the book 'Statistical Rethinking - A Bayesian Course with Examples in R and Stan', by Richard McElreath http://xcelab.net/rm/statistical-rethinking/, which is the most significant book on statistics and modelling that I have read during a career spanning more than a decade.
+The overall approach has been heavily inspired by the book 'Statistical Rethinking - a Bayesian Course with Examples in R and Stan', by Richard McElreath http://xcelab.net/rm/statistical-rethinking/, which is the most significant book on statistics and modelling that I have read during a career spanning more than a decade.
+Credit also goes to 'Bayesian Data Analysis', by Andrew Gelman & Co. http://www.stat.columbia.edu/~gelman/book/, which I refer to on an on-going basis.

 ## Project Dependencies